|

 llvm-cov gcov [options] SOURCEFILE

-The llvm-cov gcov tool reads code coverage data files and displays the
+The llvm-cov gcov tool reads code coverage data files and

-with some later versions of gcov.
+also be compatible with some later versions of gcov.

 To use llvm-cov gcov, you must first build an instrumented